Can I be referred by my GP?

 I've heard chiropody treatment can be painful, is this true?

-In 99% of cases this should not be true at all.
-Mr Thomson is a very gentle, though thorough, practitioner and most patients find the treatment actually very relaxing.
-Some verrucae treatments can be painful but there are milder treatments that can still work, especially if the treatment is started early.
+In most cases this should not be true at all.
+Mr Thomson is a very gentle, though thorough, practitioner and most patients find the treatments actually very relaxing.

 The exceptions are verrucae treatments and local anaesthetic injections which can be painful but please do ask to talk to the podiatrist if you are worried about that.